Maths

 Maths anxiety has been described as:

-People with maths anxiety may experience feelings of fear, helplessness, shame and nervousness when confronted with maths (Uusimaki & Kidman, 2004).
-They will have negative beliefs and expectations of their maths ability and their thoughts will be consistent with these beliefs (e.g. “I can’t do this.”).
+People with maths anxiety may experience feelings of fear, helplessness, shame, and nervousness when confronted with maths (Uusimaki & Kidman, 2004).
+They will have negative beliefs and expectations of their maths ability and their thoughts will be consistent with these beliefs (for example, “I can’t do this.”).
 A person who dreads maths will be more likely to avoid it.
 Not a bad short-term solution, but very unhelpful in the long-term.
 The more you avoid maths, the less exposure you get to maths, the fewer opportunities you will have to understand it and practise it.
 Avoiding maths contributes to lower maths competence and ends up supporting the negative belief in your maths ability.
-Bit of a self-fulfilling prophecy!

 Do I have maths anxiety?